Hey. Scroll down a bit.

 You’ve seen the scientifically backed formula behind attention-grabbing Scroll Boxes.
 You’ve got the stats that reveal how to be part of the 1%.

 All that's left is creating that Scroll Box.
-I’ve made a 10 minute master class video that can help you create a Scroll Box that’s practically irresistible to the eye.
-Oh, and I also reveal what the next data post will be (writing great headlines, anyone?).
+We've written a very detailed article that can help you create a Scroll Box that’s practically irresistible to the eye.

-You can get that video by clicking below.
+You can access that article by clicking below.